Possible resolution of the B -> pi pi, pi K puzzles: EIKONALIZATION OF GLAUBER GLUONS

-The other attachments, such as Figs.~\ref{fig2}(e) and \ref{fig2}(f), should cancel in order to have the universality of the $M_2$ meson wave function.
-Eikonalizing the spectator quark line on the $B$ meson side, Fig.~\ref{fig2}(e) gives the integral
+The other attachments shown in Figs.~\ref{fig2}(e) and \ref{fig2}(f), and the second piece from Fig.~\ref{fig2}(b) should cancel in order to have the universality of the $M_2$ meson wave function in Eq.~(\ref{pw1}).
+We shall point out that it is not the case, and the sum of the above three pieces gives a residual infrared divergence.
+First, we justify the eikonalization of the soft spectator in Figs.~\ref{fig2}(e), which demands the inclusion of the NLO diagram in Fig.~\ref{fig2b}(a).
+Figure~\ref{fig2b}(a) contains the four denominators